 Mich S., 5-Star Google Review

-Orthodontists are highly qualified to diagnose and treat facial pain and TMJ issues because many of them have extensive education and training in oral maxillofacial.
+Orthodontists are highly qualified to diagnose facial pain and TMJ issues because many of them have extensive education and training in oral maxillofacial, otherwise known as your oral and facial muscles.

 First, you'll meet with Dr. Schur to go over your symptoms, the condition's history, and any prior treatments.
 He'll perform a quick physical exam to assess your jaw, bite, and face.
 He'll share his findings and recommendations and save time to answer any questions or concerns.